KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found 'Magic Mirror' in file `MMM-UKMOWeatherWarnings.css`: Replace it with `MagicMirror²`.
 2. Typo: Found 'Magic Mirror' in file `MMM-UKMOWeatherWarnings.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Recommendation: Found 'require("http")' in file `node_helper.js`: Replace "http" by "node:http".
-4. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+5. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
-5. Typo: Found 'Magic Mirror' in file `createDummyWarnings.js`: Replace it with `MagicMirror²`.
+6. Typo: Found 'Magic Mirror' in file `createDummyWarnings.js`: Replace it with `MagicMirror²`.
-6. Typo: Found 'Magic Mirror' in file `warningitemobject.js`: Replace it with `MagicMirror²`.
+7. Typo: Found 'Magic Mirror' in file `warningitemobject.js`: Replace it with `MagicMirror²`.
-7. Typo: Found 'Magic Mirror' in file `warningsobject.js`: Replace it with `MagicMirror²`.
+8. Typo: Found 'Magic Mirror' in file `warningsobject.js`: Replace it with `MagicMirror²`.

 ## [MMM-UKNationalRail by nwootton](https://github.com/nwootton/MMM-UKNationalRail)